bu3alwa/dog-company/README.md

 - A countdown till the next operation
 - Link the blog to the front page
 - Add a sliding DC advert image slider
+- A squad roster of sorts (use XML)
+-